open-gamma-ray-astro/gamma-astro-data-formats/source/results/binned_likelihoods/index.rst

 pixel.
 The other HDUs contain information about the fit results in individual energy planes.
-The SCANDATA HDU contains the full information about the likelihood scan in each energy bin and spatial pixel and can be used to reconstruct the likelihood for an arbitrary spectral model (not necessarily the test source model).
+The SCANDATA HDU contains the full information about the likelihood scan in each energy bin and spatial pixel and can be used to reconstruct the likelihood for a source with an arbitrary spectral model.

+Sample FITS files:

+* Low Significance Source: :download:`tscube_lowts.fits`

 Here is the list of HDUs:

 .. csv-table:: TS Cube HDUs
    :header:    HDU, HDU Type, HDU Name, Dimensions, Description